Creativity, Vulnerability & Giving A Fuck

 Here is a study which showed that a negative reaction can actually increase creativity.
 There are many similar ones if you are interested.
 When someone hates your work, there are two options; give up on it, or make it better.
 Bad reactions push you out of your comfort zone and force you to get serious.
 They may be a valuable catalyst for improvement, or a sign that you are doing something new.

-There will always going to be sad losers with nothing better to do than pick apart your work.
+There will always be sad losers with nothing better to do than pick apart your work.
 They are almost without exception those who lack the capacity to create anything themselves.
 So they whine on Reddit about how some thing they have seen does not meet their personal tastes.

 This is, perhaps, a more realistic representation of this spectrum: